Gono-cl/bo-studio/docs/source/faq.md

 ---

-### Can I run VOL if I don’t have automated hardware or inline analytics?
-Yes!
-You can use **manual mode** to suggest experiments and input results yourself.
-VOL still guides the optimization intelligently.

----

 ### What does the “Yield” graph show, and why is it useful during optimization?
 The **Yield** graph shows the **best result found over time**.
 It helps you track progress, detect plateaus, and decide when the optimization might be complete.